Contrast-Security-OSS/docs/content/installation/java/host/UbuntuHosts.md

 ## Learn More

-If you're experiencing issues with the Exec Helper package after installation, go to the [troubleshooting article](troubleshooting-javainstall.html#java-exec) <!-- replace --> for more help with startup, logging and libraries.
+If you're experiencing issues with the Exec Helper package after installation, go to the [troubleshooting article](https://support.contrastsecurity.com/hc/en-us/articles/360031236691-Troubleshooting-Java-Agent-Installation-with-the-Exec-Helper-package) for more help with startup, logging and libraries.